 Another study shows that positive teacher-student relationships can increase prediction and reduce nervousness among teachers.
 It helps teachers to personalize lessons based on individual students’ learning pace.

 Overall, teacher-student relationship building is helpful for both teachers and students.
 So, let’s delve into this topic in-depth to elevate the education level.

 Why are Teacher-Student Relationships Important?

-Relationship building has shown underline benefits to improving the classroom’s education level.
+Relationship building has shown underlying benefits to improving the classroom’s education level.
 However, several reasons back the need for positive teacher-student relationships, such as:

 1. Strengthen Academic Structure

 Improving academic performance is the ultimate goal of a teacher.
 Therefore, every educator aims to provide personalized training to their students.
-With the positive relationship, teachers can better understand the intellectual level of each student and customize lessons for them.
-This, in return, creates an engaging environment in the classroom that pushes students to learn new things.
+With a positive relationship, teachers can better understand the intellectual level of each student and customize lessons for them.
+In return, this creates an engaging classroom environment that pushes students to learn new things.

 SplashLearn: Most Comprehensive Learning Program for PreK-5